-Recommended tire pressure for Saturn Vue
+Where to find recommended tire pressure for Saturn Vue?

 What is recommended winter tire pressure for Saturn Vue?

 Tire pressure fluctuates with ambient temperatures.
 When temperatures drop, Saturn Vue tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Saturn Vue tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Saturn Vue equipped with Tire Pressure Monitoring System (TPMS)?

 If your Saturn Vue is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.

 Why is Saturn Vue tire pressure light on?

 If Saturn Vue TPMS warning light comes on and stays on, it means at least one of the tires is underinflated.
 If TPMS warning light goes on and off, fluctuating ambient temperatures may be the reason.
 If Saturn Vue TPMS warning light flashes for 90 seconds when you start the vehicle and then remains illuminated, the TPMS is not functioning properly and you should have it serviced.